Medlicot History, Family Crest & Coats of Arms

 Early History of the Medlicot family

-Another 278 words (20 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medlicot History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Medlicot research.
+Another 154 words (11 lines of text) covering the years 1593, 1586 and 1625 are included under the topic Early Medlicot History in all our PDF Extended History products and printed products wherever possible.

 Medlicot Spelling Variations